-Many trees in the district are protected either because they are subject to a Tree Preservation Order (TPO) or because they are in a conservation area.
-You generally need our consent to carry out work on them.
+Many trees in the district are protected either because they have a Tree Preservation Order (TPO) or because they are in a conservation area.
+You usually need to get permission from us to do work on them.

 Check our online mapping: See if a tree you want to work on is in a conservation area (opens in a new tab)

 - in the 'My House' tab enter the post code or address where the tree is.
 This will open up the property details screen